nitin42/Animated-Timeline/README.md

 Animation model, on the other hand, describes how an animation could look like at any give time or it can be thought of as state of an animation at a particular point of time.

+Using both the models, we can synchronise the timing and visual changes.

 ## Features ☄️